-- Reproduce the basic knowledge of mathematics and engineering in finding the strength in tension and compression by using Universal Testing Machine. - Determining the hardness of given unhardened steel material by using Vickers's, Brinell's and Rockwell apparatus. - Determination of Young's modulus and deflection by using Simply supported and Cantilever beams. - Determination of impact strength for the given mild steel specimen by using Charpy and Izod test. - Determination of rigidity modulus for the given mild steel bar by using torsion testing machine.
+- CO1: Apply the basic knowledge of mathematics and engineering in finding the strength in tension and compression by using Universal Testing Machine. - CO2: Determine the hardness of given unhardened steel material by using Vickers's, Brinell's and Rockwell apparatus. - CO3: Determine the Young's modulus and deflection by using simply supported and Cantilever beams. - CO4: Determine the impact strength for the given mild steel specimen by using Charpy and Izod test. - CO5: Determine rigidity modulus for the given mild steel bar by using torsion testing machine.

-- 1. Tension test on mild steel bar.

-- 2. Compression test on wood.

-- 3. Torsion test on mild steel of circular sections.

-- 4. Impact test on Mild Steel (Charpy).

-- 5. Impact test on Mild Steel (Izod).

-- 6. Hardness tests on ferrous metals Brinell's, Rockwell.

-- 7. Hardness tests on ferrous metals -Vicker's.

-- 8. To determine young's modulus of elasticity of material by simply supported beam - 9.
+- 1. Tension test on mild steel bar. - 2.
+Compression test on wood. - 3.
+Torsion test on mild steel of circular sections. - 4.
+Impact test on Mild Steel (Charpy). - 5.
+Impact test on Mild Steel (Izod). - 6.
+Hardness tests on ferrous metals Brinell's, Rockwell. - 7.
+Hardness tests on ferrous metals -Vicker's. - 8.
+To determine young's modulus of elasticity of material by simply supported beam - 9.
 To determine young's modulus of elasticity of material by Cantilever beam. - 10.
 Verification of Maxwell's Reciprocal theorem on beams.